Investing Money - How to Invest

 - Stamp duty is payable on all property purchases, with relief for first-time buyers.
 Rental property pays greater stamp duty than main residences.
 See this stamp duty calculator.

-- Capital gains tax allowance for all individuals is £12,300 per tax year.
-Gains below the annual allowance are free of tax.
+- Capital gains tax allowance for all individuals is £6,000 per tax year.
+Gains below the annual exempt amount are free of tax.